SCECcode/pycsep/README.md

 2. Email Contact: software@scec.usc.edu

 # Contributing:
 We welcome contributions to the PyCSEP Toolkit.
-If you would like to contribute to this package, including software, tests, and documentation, please visit the [contribution guidelines](https://github.com/SCECcode/pycsep/blob/master/CONTRIBUTING.md) for guidelines on how pyCSEP commuinty development instructions.
+If you would like to contribute to this package, including software, tests, and documentation, please visit the [contribution guidelines](https://github.com/SCECcode/pycsep/blob/master/CONTRIBUTING.md) for guidelines on how PyCSEP commuinty development instructions.

 # Credits:
-Development of PyhCSEP is a group effort.
+Development of PyCSEP is a group effort.
 A list of developers that have contributed to the PyCSEP Toolkit are listed in the [Credits](CREDITS.md) file in this repository.

 # License:
-The pyCSEP software is distributed under the BSD 3-Clause open-source license.
+The PyCSEP software is distributed under the BSD 3-Clause open-source license.
 Please see the [LICENSE.txt](LICENSE.txt) file for more information.